PaigeRuppel/virtual-pet-shelter/src/week3project/README.md

    + Basic needs are on a scale of 0 - 100 (0 = content, 100 = needs attention)

-..+ You can take care of these needs by carrying out basic commands..
+   + You can take care of these needs by carrying out basic commands

-..+ Pay attention to the needs of all of the animals - keep your needs low to keep your animals happy
+   + Pay attention to the needs of all of the animals - keep your needs low to keep your animals happy

 + You can also adopt out and add new pets to your shelter

-..+ To adopt out a pet, its social level must be 5 or higher..
+   + To adopt out a pet, its social level must be 5 or higher

-..+ Increase individual animals' social level by playing with them individually..
+   + Increase individual animals' social level by playing with them individually

 + The game continues until all of the pets are adopted out of your shelter